 Subculture: a group of people in society who share the same norms, values and attitudes and beliefs which in some way differ from the norms, values and attitudes of the majority.
+E.g Punks.

 Underclass: those at the lowest level of the class structure.
 Including high rates of lone parents, unemployed people and criminals.